 Participants begin the course by defining feedback and identifying why it is so hard to give.
 The answer identified in class will be a surprise and will begin to develop the learners’ awareness of how to provide feedback.
-Next, participants become involved in a giving and receiving feedback in the workplace role play using a realistic scenario.
+Next, participants become involved in a giving and receiving feedback role play using a realistic scenario.
 During this scenario, participants are assigned roles and will then provide feedback as either supervisor to employee, or peer to peer.
 The objective is to explore how to approach individuals when giving feedback; it is a fun but significant learning exercise about what style(s) of feedback people most want from others.

 An important influence technique in giving feedback of any kind is the ability to speak from the standpoint of observation versus judgment, and use effective language that reflects the appropriate standpoint.
 Participants will learn this important technique using lecture, video, and practice.